sqlknowitall/SQLMonitoringTroubleshootingScripts/README.md

-# SQLMonitoringTroubleshootingScripts
+# SQLTools
-A collection of scripts for monitoring and troubleshooting SQL Server
+A collection of scripts for utilities, monitoring, and troubleshooting SQL Server